 A bright and beautiful boutique hotel tucked away in the narrow streets of Seville’s old town, Hospes Las Casas del Rey de Baeza centres on rustic cobblestone courtyards, where you’ll find trailing greenery and help-yourself baskets of Seville’s famous oranges.
 Built in the 18th-century, its terracotta, white and ochre exterior is classic Andalucía, but, inside, it’s a cool and contemporary world of sleek stone floors, crisp white sheets and marble-tile bathrooms.

 Free dessert with dinner.
 Manzanilla and jamon iberico for Dreamers room guests; a bottle of cava and fruit gift for Superior room and suite guests

 Noon, although later check-out can be arranged, depending on availability.
 Earliest check-in, 2pm.

 Double rooms from £129.13 (€155), including tax at 10 per cent.

 Rates exclude breakfast (€17).

 At the hotel

-Rooftop relaxation and massage area, library, DVD/CD selection, free WiFi throughout, valet parking.
+Rooftop relaxation and massage area, library, DVD/CD selection, free WiFi throughout and parking (€24 a night, space is limited so book in advance to guarantee a spot).
 In rooms: flatscreen TV, DVD/CD player, iPod dock, under-floor heating.

 Our favourite rooms